Atlantic Spaceport Complex: Second launch attempt

 Later that same day, a second launch window opened from 3:00 p.m. to 7:00 p.m. however the earliest the rocket could launch was at 4:50 p.m.
 58 seconds to launch at 6:37 p.m. the launch countdown timer was held.
 About 1 minute later at 6:38 p.m. the rocket's Hadfield engine successfully ignited for launch, however the rocket's misfire detection mechanism kicked in and chose to shut off fuel flow to ensure safety of the vehicle.
 It was later determined that there was no actual misfire, the rocket's software was over cautious, and stopped an otherwise nominal launch.
 NordSpace's launch license ended that day.
 Although Taiga remained safe and ready to launch, NordSpace was required to wait to acquire a renewed licence from Transport Canada and re-attempt their launch in September.

 Third launch attempt

-A future launch attempt was planned for September once NordSpace's launch license would be re-issued, however the re-issue and subsequent launch attempt is now expected to occur sometime between mid-November until early to mid-December of 2025.
+A future launch attempt was planned for September once NordSpace's launch license would be re-issued.
+However, the re-issue and subsequent launch attempt is now expected to occur sometime between mid-November until early to mid-December 2025.

-Future launches
+Future planned launches

-Most of NordSpace's team is working on their orbital rocket program, satellite program, spaceport development, and expansion of our manufacturing and testing facilities.
+Most of NordSpace's team is working on their orbital rocket program, satellite program, spaceport development, and the expansion of manufacturing and testing facilities.
 Orbital-scale tests are to commence in early 2026.
 Future orbital launches will benefit from on-site cryogenic propellant generation, as well as other infrastructure at the complex.